 Indigenous people inhabited Georgia long before settlers arrived.
 The last group was the Yamacraw people, who inhabited the land when James Oglethorpe and the English arrived in 1733.
 The Yamacraw people settled on the Yamacraw bluff, a large bank on the Savannah River.

 The bank was the location of a Muskogee burial ground, and the Yamacraw believed that the bones of their ancestors contained remnants of their spirits.
 Today, Yamacraw Bluff is contained entirely in the historic district of Savannah, meaning that an ancient Native American burial ground is beneath Savannah’s street.

 The Yamacraw people also had two burial sites of their own, the largest being underneath the Pirate’s House.

 Jewish Burial Grounds

 The first Jewish people arrived in Savannah shortly after James Oglethorpe arrived.
 They settled around Ellis Square and formed the very first Jewish congregation in the southern United States.
-Oglethorpe welcomed the Jewish community and he set aside a plot of land for their burials.
-The plot of land was just outside of city limits at the time on South Broad Street.
+Oglethorpe welcomed the Jewish community and set aside a plot of land for their burials.
+The plot of land was just outside of city limits on South Broad Street.